MasterJ93/ATProtoKit/README.md

 The Projects page isn't set up yet, so it'll be a while before you can see the progress for this project.
 However, some of the goals include:
 - Making the library fully compatible for Linux, for both client-side and server-side applications.
 - Replacing SwiftSoup to a more laser-focused Swift Package dedicated for the AT Protocol and Bluesky.
-- Adding a separate package for auto-generating lexicons best on the Swift API Design Guidelines, Swift best practices, and this project’s own API design guidelines.
+- Adding a separate package for auto-generating lexicons based on the Swift API Design Guidelines, Swift best practices, and this project’s own API design guidelines.

 ## Quick Start
 As shown in the Example Usage, it all starts with `ATProtocolConfiguration`, which uses the handle, app password, and pdsURL to access and create a session: